 Using Influencer Endorsements as Website Trust Signals

 After you’ve invested the time and money to attract celebrity and influencer endorsements, it’s important to leverage that endorsement wherever possible.
 That means not only relying on the influencer’s social media feed as an inbound trust signal, but sharing their seal of approval on your website as well.

-Whenever possible, include your top influencers’ photos and endorsement quotes on your site, or feature a video in which they describe their experience with your product or service in detail.
+Whenever possible, include your top influencers’ photos and testimonial appeal on your site, or feature a video in which they describe their experience with your product or service in detail.
 Even in the case of a paid relationship, audiences can see the difference between someone who actually knows and likes your brand vs. a Scott Disick who is cutting and pasting endorsements without even reading them first.

 Was It Worth It?

 The best influencer partnerships can yield both short-term and long-term benefits.